 The private veterinary clinic is located in the center of Moshi town.
 The project is 100% supervised by a licensed veterinarian.

-About 50% of their work is dedicated to treating livestock o farms and fields.
+About 50% of their work is dedicated to treating livestock on farms and fields.
 The main animals treated are cows, pigs, chickens, goats, donkeys, and poultry.
 Veterinarians typically travel throughout the Kilimanjaro region every day from 8:00 AM to 5:00 PM.
 You can accompany them and actively participate in their work.
 Animal diseases are diagnosed and treated on farms and pastures.
 Vaccinations and inseminations are also carried out.

 The remaining 50% of the veterinarians’ work time is spent at the clinic where they treat pets and domestic animals (such as dogs and cats), perform minor surgeries, post-mortem diagnostics, castrations, sell medicines, and conduct laboratory examinations.
 The clinic also has a small pet supply store.